 The idea of dropshipping in Nigeria is a great idea, only if you know how to run it successfully.
 However, the reason I captioned this title as “How to start a dropshipping business in Nigeria” is because it’s a whole lot different scenario when it comes to Nigeria.

 Starting a drop shipping business in Nigeria means you have to think of the payment gateway for your business.
-Also you need to know suppliers that are ready to ship your products to Nigeria.
+Also, you need to know how to deal with suppliers and have your products shipped faster.